Home › Prapso Puppies

 However, Prapso Puppies will never have such thick long hair.
-Their hair will grow so far and then stop growing, similar to that of the Japanese Chin.
+Their hair will only grow so far and then stop growing, similar to that of the Japanese Chin.
 This particular trait is very attractive to people who love the personalities of their Shih Tzu dogs, but don’t always have the time or desire to groom them properly.

 Many Prapso owners will call them the “No-Groom Shih Tzu” because of the ease in keeping them looking great.